CLOSE Close

 • 1,000 kW/1,400 kWh lithium-ion battery storage system

-• Several vehicle-to-grid charging stations for use with the PUD’s electric fleet vehicles
+• Vehicle-to-grid charging stations for the PUD’s electric fleet

 • Demonstrates multiple uses of energy storage

-• Provides utilities, municipalities and organizations a plan and design to study for future microgrid projects
+• Provides a model for future microgrid projects

 Background